NAS6mixfoolv/NAS6LIB/AddvancedReadMe.md

 NAS6LIB's implementation of relativistic effects has been validated through simulations of Mercury's orbital precession.
 Using a previous version developed in VB, the average perihelion precession per orbit was calculated over
-a long period (415 orbits, equivalent to 100 years).
+a long period (415 orbits, equivalent to 100 years). **Notably, this extensive long-term simulation on
+a legacy PC took approximately 2-3 days to complete**, a testament to the meticulous dedication behind
+this library's development.

 The calculated value closely matches the observed/theoretical value: